jasongrimesdotcom/Seattle-DevOps-Meetup/agenda_template.md

 * Cloud, containers, and K8s
 * Leadership and leveling up
 * Empathy
-* Advice for/about Teams
+* Advice for/about/operating Teams
-* Community Building
+* Community building
 * Tools, technologies, and tricks of the trade

 **Artifacts:**